Interactive Navigation for Legged Manipulators with Learned Arm-Pushing Controller: METHODOLOGY

-In this section, we address the detection and management of movable obstacles during path tracking.
+In this part, we address when and where to relocate movable obstacles during path tracking.
 To ensure that the robot can effectively navigate around dynamically introduced obstructions, we continuously monitor the distance between these movable obstacles and the planned path.
-If a movable obstacle \(b \in \mathcal{B}_{\text{new}}\) is found to obstruct the planned trajectory and the robot enters an interaction region around the obstacle, the robot's pushing controller is triggered to displace the obstacle, thereby clearing the path.
+If a movable obstacle \(b \in \mathcal{B}_{\text{move}}\) is found to obstruct the planned trajectory and the robot enters an interaction region around the obstacle, the robot's pushing controller is triggered to displace the obstacle, thereby clearing the path.
 The interaction region is defined as follows:

 where \(d_{\text{push}}\) represents the activation distance.
 The detailed description of the pushing controller's implementation can be found in Section \ref{sec:RL}.